-Serbia mining: Erin Ventures boron reserves at Piskanja property awaits exploitation investors24.
-April 2017. / Mining
+Serbia mining: Erin Ventures boron reserves at Piskanja property awaits exploitation investors, Mining

 Erin announces earlier that it has advanced discussions with a potential strategic partner that would bring capital and experience in the boron industry to the table to expedite development of Piskanja.
 Investors surely will have their eyes peeled for more information on this matter.